Figure 1. NaCl concentration profiles measured during drying of a fired-clay brick sample

-In order to do the analyses of the advection−diffusion processes in an experiment, the data can also be in a so-called efflorescence pathway diagram (EPD).
+In order to do the analyses of the advection−diffusion processes in an experiment, the data can also be represented in a so-called Efflorescence Pathway Diagram (EPD).

 Figure 2.
 Efflorescence pathway diagram: CavgSavg, which represents the total amount of NaCl present in the solution, as a function of the average saturation Savg.
 EPD for the experiment plotted in Fig. 1.
 Indicated are the points corresponding to the profiles plotted in Fig. 1